unravelin/ravelin-core-ios-xcframework-demo/README.md

 ### Authentication

-Before you can integrate with the Ravelin mobile SDKs for iOS, you will need to:

-* Obtain valid API keys which are available in the Ravelin dashboard in the account menu under the Developer option
+Before you can integrate with the Ravelin mobile SDKs for iOS, you will need to obtain valid API keys which are available in the Ravelin dashboard in the account menu under the Developer option
-* For RavelinCore, version 2 and above, note that authentication credentials are required for [Installation](#installing-the-ravelin-ios-sdk)

 If you have any questions on getting started, please ask us in your Ravelin support channel on Slack.